cwill83247/Love-Labs-Love-Food/README.md

 The header and navigation is simple, clean and consistent throughout the site.
 Helping the user easily navigate the site.

 ### Footer
-The footer is consisten thtroughout the site, and contains link to the main social media channels
+The footer is consistent throughout the site, and contains link to the main social media channels

 ### Home Page
-The home page has been designed to clean, and contain information abotu the site that will allow a user to quickly understand the purpose of the site.
+The home page has been designed to clean, and contain information about the site that will allow a user to quickly understand the purpose of the site.

-On the home page shows a snapshot of this months featured places to eat.
+The home page shows a snapshot of this months featured places to eat.

 ### Gallery
 The gallery page is to showcase owners, food and there Labradors.

 ### Contact Page
-The contact page is for users ot prpvide general comments, or for owners of food establishements to contact us to be added to our list of venues.
+The contact page is for users to provide general comments, or for owners of food establishements to contact us to be added to our list of venues.

 # Future Features/improvements